When Will My Knee Feel Better? continued...

 How Can I Prevent a Meniscus Tear?

-- Keep your thigh muscles strong with regular stretching.
+- Keep your thigh muscles strong with regular exercises.

 - Give your body time to rest between workouts.
 Fatigued muscles can increase your risk of injury.